InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/02-ioc/container-resolver.rst

         public void DoSomething() { /* ... */ }
     }

-If factory function must create a few typical parameters one should define its delegate.
+If factory function has duplicate types in the input parameter list one should define its delegate.

 .. code-block:: csharp
    :emphasize-lines: 5,12,27